Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Robustness with Depolarised Input States

 Note that we have $\|\ketbra{\psi^*}{\psi^*}-\sigma\|_1=\delta(P_A, P_B)$ by definition and that

 Applying the reversed triangle inequality, we finally arrive at

 \end{proof}

-\subsection{Robustness with Depolarised Input States}
+\section{Robustness with Depolarised Input States}

-\begin{cor}[Depolarised single-qubit pure states] Let $\sigma,\,\rho\in\cS(\cH)$ be single-qubit pure sates and let $\cE^{\mathrm{dep}}_p$ be a depolarising channel with noise parameter $p\in(0,\,1)$.
-Then, if $p_A > 1/2$ and $p_B=1-p_A$, the robustness condition~(\ref{eq:robustness_condition}) for $\cE^{\mathrm{dep}}_p(\sigma)$ and $\cE^{\mathrm{dep}}_p(\rho)$ is equivalent to
+\begin{cor}[Depolarised single-qubit pure states] Let $\ket{\psi_\sigma},\,\ket{\psi_\rho}\in\bC^2$ be single-qubit pure sates and let $\cE^{\mathrm{dep}}_p$ be a depolarising channel with noise parameter $p\in(0,\,1)$.
+Then, if $p_{\mathrm{A}} > 1/2$ and $p_{\mathrm{B}}=1-p_{\mathrm{A}}$, the robustness condition~(\ref{eq:robustness_condition}) for $\cE^{\mathrm{dep}}_p(\sigma)$ and $\cE^{\mathrm{dep}}_p(\rho)$ is equivalent to

-\end{cor} \begin{proof} In order to prove the corollary, we proceed in a manner analogous to the proof of Corollary~\ref{cor:pure_states_robustness}.
-Specifically, we show that the condition on the fidelity and trace distance in eq.~(\ref{eq:depolarized_single_qubit_trace_condition}) is equivalent to the robustness condition~(\ref{eq:robustness_condition}) from Theorem~\ref{thm:main} expressed in terms of type-II error probabilities.
-Recall that the type-I and type-II error probabilities are given by
+\end{cor} \begin{proof} In order to prove the corollary, we proceed in a manner analogous to the proof of Lemma~\ref{lem:pure_state_bound}.
+Specifically, we show that the condition on the trace distance in eq.~\eqref{eq:depolarized_single_qubit_trace_condition} is equivalent to the SDP robustness condition~\eqref{eq:robustness_condition} from Theorem~\ref{thm:main} expressed in terms of type-II error probabilities.
+Let $\sigma=\ketbra{\psi_\sigma}{\psi_\sigma},\,\rho=\ketbra{\psi_\rho}{\psi_\rho}$ and recall that the type-I and type-II error probabilities are given by